By Meg van Staveren, MPH, RD

 The joy we experience celebrating with friends, family, and coworkers is often followed by the agony of feeling stuffed to the gills or bursting at the seams.
 Holiday celebrations create a sensory overload that can lead us to bypass our natural ability to tap into our true hunger.
 We find ourselves overfilling our plates and continuing to eat long after our bodies signal we are full.

-Would you like to learn more about how to utilize mindful awareness and apply it to your everyday eating patterns?
+Would you like to learn more about utilizing mindful awareness and applying it to your everyday eating patterns?
 Check out Mindfulness courses open for registration!